RaphGL/Tuckr/README.md

 └── Hooks # Setup scripts go here
 ```

-These directories contain directories that separate the dotfiles by program name (or whatever you want to separate them by)
+These directories contain directories that separate the dotfiles by program name (or whatever criteria you want to group them by)

 ```sh
 dotfiles